aghalandar/New-Market-Beta/README.md

 ## What is this measure?

 1) it uses daily stock returns instead of monthly returns as inputs.
-(We need 250 daily stock return)
+(The analysis is based on 5 years of observation; we need at least 250 daily stock return)
 2) Employs a smooth exponential aging process for past returns, accounting for the time-varying and mean-reverting nature of true betas
 3) it removes outliers in daily stock return.
 (Welch propose to winsorize daily stock return by delat of 3 around market return.
 For instance, if daily market retrun is 5%, the range for daily stock return is (1 ± 3): (-2, 4) of market return or -10% and 20%. )